maddiejane25/Project-2/README.md

 <img src="https://www.nm.org//-/media/northwestern/healthbeat/images/medical-advances/how-artificial-intelligence-is-saving-lives-heart-failure_ft.jpg" alt="Alt Text" width="800" height="350">

 ### Project Overview
+**Hypothesis:**
+We predicted that the essential contributors for CVD would be the main predictors for a Heart Attack in a population and risk of Heart Attack could be predicted.

+Main Predictors:
+* Age
+* Smoking
+* Diabetes
+* High Blood Pressure
+* Family History of CVD

+**AIM:**
+Every 34 seconds, a person in the United States dies from Heart Disease.
+People all over the world have risk factors for Heart Disease that can lead to Heart Attacks.
+This project aims to train a Machine Learning Model on a Heart Attack dataset to predict the risk of Heart Attacks.

 ### Dataset Overview
 The Heart Attack Prediction Dataset contains medical information of 8,763 patients and has 26 columns.
 It covers a range of factors that may contribute to Heart Attacks, including patient details, medical history, lifestyle factors, and socioeconomic factors.

-Disclaimer: The Heart Attack Prediction Dataset is a synthetic dataset created by ChatGPT, which may introduce bias and could impact the model's accuracy scores.
+Disclaimer - The Heart Attack Prediction Dataset is a synthetic dataset created by ChatGPT, which may introduce bias and could impact the model's accuracy scores.

 ### Approach to Project Goals
 **Machine Learning Models:**